 Training for our foster carers

-In addition to the 3-day Skills to Foster and Induction training courses which every applicant must attend, you’ll also benefit from a range of specialist therapeutic courses throughout your fostering career, designed and delivered by a leading expert in the field.
+In addition to the 3-day Skills to Foster and Induction training courses which every applicant (including partners, or just you if you are a single parent foster carer) must attend, you’ll also benefit from a range of specialist therapeutic courses throughout your fostering career, designed and delivered by a leading expert in the field.
 These include (but are not limited to):

 - Issues of Attachment and Trauma